STEP Home Students in Action Portal (SIA) Portal About STEP STEP Alumni About CSTEP CSTEP Alumni Day of Service Calendar of Events

 • Rating Scale

-• Judges will use the enclosed rubric to rate students’ presentations in the following areas:
+• Judges will use THE ENCLOSED RUBIC to rate students’ presentations in the following areas:

 ° Abstract